CHAPTER 12-01

 C. Waste disposal systems shall not be installed wholly or partially in a regulatory floodway.

-A. All preliminary subdivision proposals and other proposed development (including proposals for manufactured home parks and subdivisions) shall identify the area of the special flood hazard and the elevation of the base flood.
-(Amended, Ord.
-No. 2011-11, 09/06/2011)
+A. All preliminary subdivision proposals and other proposed development (including proposals for manufactured home parks and subdivisions) greater than fifty (50) lots or five (5) acres shall identify the special flood hazard areas and the base flood elevation.

 B. A preliminary drainage report is required for all preliminary plat submittals in accordance with the City of Flagstaff Stormwater Management Design Manual.
 A final drainage report which technically demonstrates compliance with these regulations and the Stormwater Management Design Manual is required to be submitted and accepted prior to approval of subdivision construction plans and recording of the final plat.